YaoXinZhi/Cancer-Alterome/README.md

 ## External Tools
 The implementation of the Cancer-Alterome pipeline relies on several external tools, several of which already have mature github repositories or project home pages.
 We provide a quick jump below to help you understand how to get started with these tools.

-- [**PubTator Central**]([www.baidu.com](https://www.ncbi.nlm.nih.gov/research/pubtator/)): Biomedical named entity recognition, e.g. gene, point mutation, SNP, disease.
+- [**PubTator Central**](https://www.ncbi.nlm.nih.gov/research/pubtator/): Biomedical named entity recognition, e.g. gene, point mutation, SNP, disease.
+The identified and normalized gene, point mutation, SNP and disease are keeped in pipeline.
 - [**AGAC-NER**](https://github.com/YaoXinZhi/BERT-CRF-for-BioNLP-OST2019-AGAC-Task1): Named entity recognition of entities defined in AGAC, e.g. gene, genetic alteration, trigger word, molecular process activate, cellular process activity.
+In pipeline, only keep the identified genetic alteration and trigger word in this step.
 - [**AGAC-RE**](https://github.com/YaoXinZhi/BERT-for-BioNLP-OST2019-AGAC-Task2): Relation extraction for the relation defined in the AGAC, include ThemeOf and CauseOf.
-- [**OGER**](https://pub.cl.uzh.ch/purl/OGER):A hybrid NER-CR system for text mining in the biomedical domain, it's used to identify and normalize the Gene Ontlogy (GO) concepts in the pipeline.
+- [**OGER**](https://pub.cl.uzh.ch/purl/OGER): A hybrid NER-CR system for text mining in the biomedical domain, it's used to identify and normalize the Gene Ontlogy (GO) concepts in the pipeline.
-- [**PhenoTagger**]
+- [**PhenoTagger**](https://github.com/ncbi-nlp/PhenoTagger): A hybrid method that combines dictionary and deep learning-based methods to recognize Human Phenotype Ontology (HPO) concepts in unstructured biomedical text, it's used to identify and normalize the HPO concepts in the pipeline.